-- Any set of rules that defines how to build a robust component also defines a set of rules to discover vulnerabilities - If the rules are violated, then the component is not robust, then there are some vulnerabilities
+- Any set of rules that defines how to build a robust component (best solution, best approaches) also defines a set of rules to discover vulnerabilities - If the rules are violated, then the component is not robust, then there are some vulnerabilities

-- It differs from performance, efficiency, ease of use, - It can be increased only by decreasing performance, efficiency, ease of use, ...
+- It differs from performance, efficiency, ease of use, .... - It can be increased only by decreasing performance, efficiency, ease of use, ...